Swarathmica-infraspec/payout-management-system/README.md

 # Run tests

-To run tests:
+To run tests: (inside docker)

 go test -v ./...

 ## To come out of devcontainer:

-press F1: Dev Containers: Reopen Folder Locally
+To exit devcontainer: press F1: Dev Containers: Reopen folder locally

+Or devcontainer is started throught terminal, use 'exit' to come out of bash.
+Stop container if required by : docker stop payoutmanagementsystem_devcontainer-db-1 docker stop payoutmanagementsystem_devcontainer-app-1

 # CI